 Between these years, in even-numbered years like this one, harvests have fallen.
 But even in 2016, one of the worst of the even-numbered years and considered a minor disaster by some, the catch was more than 111 million salmon.

-That is well above the historical, Alaska harvest of North Pacific salmon dating back to the 19th century.
+That is double the harvest of what were historically considered good years in an Alaska harvest of North Pacific salmon dating back to the 19th century.

 “While most people familiar today with the Alaska salmon fishery would consider annual commercial salmon harvests of less than 100 million as a disaster,” state scientists wrote in a lengthy, 2006 review of “The Commercial Fishery in Alaska,” “from the inception of the salmon fishery in the late 1800s through the 1970s, such harvest levels were considered a Godsend.
 Prior to the (state salmon) plan being written, annual commercial harvest levels in excess of 100 million salmon had only happened in six years (1918, 1934, 1936 to 1938, and 1941; only 6 percent of the years prior to 1980).
 Since 1980, the Alaska commercial salmon fishery has only once (4 percent of the years) harvested less than 100 million salmon—in 1987, the harvest was 96.6 million fish.”

 Nineteen-eighty-seven still boasts the lowest harvest in the modern era, and the only harvest to fall below 100 million in the past 38 years.
 The 2018 harvest has already topped 100 million, and there are still open fisheries in which salmon are being caught daily.

 Yes, there are Alaska fisheries that did not meet expectations for returns this year, as happens every year.
 And there were fisheries that exceeded expectations for returns, as happens every year.
 And there were fisheries where sockeye salmon runs were unusually late.

 The Copper River, which usually peaks in June, saw an unusual surge of those fish the middle of this month.